-The PEBA issues a Comprehensive Annual Financial Report ("Annual Report") containing financial statements and required supplementary information for the System' Pension Trust Funds.
-The Annual Report is publicly available through the PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, SC 29223.
-The PEBA is considered a division of the primary government of the state of South Carolina and therefore, retirement trust fund financial information is also included in the comprehensive annual financial report of the state.
+PEBA issues an Annual Comprehensive Financial Report (ACFR) containing financial statements and required supplementary information for the System' Pension Trust Funds.
+The ACFR is publicly available through the PEBA's website at www.peba.sc.gov, or a copy may be obtained by submitting a request to PEBA, 202 Arbor Lake Drive, Columbia, SC 29223.
+PEBA is considered a division of the primary government of the state of South Carolina and therefore, retirement trust fund financial information is also included in the ACFR of the state.